 Tax credits and funding

-- The Quebec government's Tax Credits for Practicums in the Workplace allows certain Quebec-based companies to claim between 24% to 40% of a student's salary, including a percentage for training costs For more information please visit Revenue Quebec site or call 1-800-567-4692
+The Quebec government's Tax Credits for Practicums in the Workplace allows certain Quebec-based companies to claim between 24 to 40% of a student's salary and a percentage for training costs.
+For more information, please visit Revenue Quebec's website or call 1-800-567-4692.

-- Canada Summer Jobs helps not-for-profit organizations, public-sector employers and small businesses with 50 or fewer employees hire students for the summer work term
+- For Companies and Non-Profit Organizations: Canada Summer Jobs helps non-profit organizations, public sector employers and small businesses with 50 or fewer employees to hire students (any program) for the Summer